bmaunde/guidelines/guidelines/SAP Commerce Guidelines.md

 Impex scripts are used to import all the data types above into the system.
 When creating the impex scripts, it's important to ensure that the scripts can be executed multiple times as these scripts are executed when initializing and updating the system

-With regards to sample data, it must never be executed in production

 #### Security and Sample Data
 ##### Security Considerations